netvl/xml-rs/Readme.md

 Reading XML documents
 ---------------------

-`xml::reader::EventReader` requires a `Read` instance to read from.
+`xml::reader_old::EventReader` requires a `Read` instance to read from.
 When a proper stream-based encoding library is available, it is likely that xml-rs will be switched to use whatever character stream structure this library would provide, but currently it is a `Read`.